Handshake Whitepaper

 A typical bitcoin output exists as a struct of:

-With script being the locking script; the predicate which locks up money for redemption.
-We add a new field called covenant:
+being the locking script; the predicate which locks up money for redemption.
+We add a new field called covenant

 The money can still be locked up by the predicate just the same.
 However, when money is sent into a covenant, it limits where the output may be redeemed to.